 - Make a Kittiwake family activity

 Tyne Kittiwake – Walks and talks

-This also featured an illustrated talk by local ornithologist Dan Turner who has been studying the local Kittiwake breeding population for 25 years and there were some tasty doughnuts from Proven Doughnut Co.
-Visitors were also able to get up close to the Kittiwakes by spending time on the viewing platform at the Baltic Centre for Contemporary Art.
-Wild Intrigue did a great job with their partners in helping to raise awareness for the Tyne Kittiwakes.
+This also feature an illustrated talk by local ornithologist Dan Turner who has been studying the local Kittiwake breeding population for 25 years and there are some tasty doughnuts from Proven Doughnut Co.
+Visitors are also able to get up close to the Kittiwakes by spending time on the viewing platform at the Baltic Centre for Contemporary Art.
+Wild Intrigue do amazing work with their partners in helping to raise awareness for the Tyne Kittiwakes.

 New window stickers for local businesses